Ultra Freeze (EL Frio), Shipwreck Dive in Isla Mujeres

 Ultra Freeze, also known as El Frio, is a 61-meter (200-foot) shipwreck located 7 kilometres (11 miles) off the Caribbean coast of Isla Mujeres in Quintana Roo, Mexico.
-This massive vessel was deliberately sunk to create an artificial reef for divers.
+This massive vessel was once a large, hardworking freezer cargo ship that transported goods through the Caribbean and was deliberately sunk to create an artificial reef for divers.
 Its nearly intact hull offers an excellent wreck diving experience featuring a diverse ecosystem.
 Additionally, since it is situated just shy of a deep ocean drop-off, there is a greater chance of encountering exciting larger pelagic marine life.

-The ship gets its name from the noticeably colder waters encountered as divers approach the wreck.
-It was originally a cargo ship/tugboat that caught fire while docked in Isla Mujeres in 1978, sustaining severe damage that rendered it unfit for sea navigation.
-To repurpose the vessel, authorities sank it as part of an artificial reef project.
-In 1979, it was towed southeast of the island and sunk in 29 meters (95 feet) of water, making it Islas' oldest deliberately sunken ship.
-Now, it rests just short of the deep-water drop-off, making it accessible by boat for divers seeking an adventurous experience.
+The ship is named for its past as a freezer cargo vessel, and the notably colder waters divers experience near the wreck also contribute to its nickname.
+The ship caught fire while docked in Isla Mujeres in 1978, suffering extensive damage that made it unseaworthy.
+To give the vessel a new purpose, authorities sank it as part of an artificial reef initiative.
+In 1979, it was towed southeast of the island and submerged in 29 meters (95 feet) of water, making it the oldest intentionally sunken ship in the area.
+Now, it lies just before the deep-water drop-off, providing divers with an adventurous experience accessible by boat.

 The story of the ship did not end there.
 In 1992, Hurricane Andrew caused significant damage to the area.
 The storm broke the starboard hull and split the vessel in two, positioning the two halves at ninety degrees to each other in an L-shape.
 Both parts of the shipwreck remain upright and are still loosely connected, offering divers numerous entry points into the ship.
 Fortunately, the hurricane caused only minor damage to the coral growth that had begun to thrive on the wreck.

-As you explore this wreck, the first thing that catches your attention, aside from the colder water, is the wheelhouse, which is located at about 21 meters (70 feet).
+As you explore this wreck, the first thing that catches your attention, aside from the colder water, is the wheelhouse, located approximately 21 meters (70 feet) below the surface.
 It is beautifully adorned with vibrant hard corals.
 When you look inside the wreck, you'll notice a staircase, loose cables, open cargo holds, and various entry and exit points created by cracks in the ship.

-During the right time of year, it is possible to see schools of Eagle Rays that return for their annual migration to the area.
+At the right time of year, it is possible to see schools of eagle rays returning for their annual migration to the area.
 Shipwrecks are a popular hangout for these magnificent animals as they glide through the strong currents.
 Loggerhead turtles also return to the island during their mating season and can often be spotted near the wrecks.
 Among other favourites, sharks can also be seen, and if you're lucky, you might even encounter giant mantas.

-The wreck is about a 35 to 40-minute boat ride from the island, and the current in this area can be quite strong.
+The wreck is about a 35 to 40-minute boat ride from the island, and the current in this area can be pretty strong.
 It is positioned on the island's windward side, so divers should be experienced and have completed recent dives.
-Additionally, because this is a deep dive, there is a strict screening process to ensure the safety of both divers and guides.
+Additionally, since this is a deep dive, a strict screening process is in place to ensure the safety of both divers and guides.

 Overall, this artificial reef is a successful example of a man-made structure deliberately sunk to become part of the environment.
-It enhances the ecosystem, provides a habitat for a variety of marine life, and creates an enjoyable experience for divers and photographers alike.
+It enhances the ecosystem, provides a habitat for a diverse range of marine life, and offers an enjoyable experience for divers and photographers alike.

 Depth